Graduate Application Requirements

 Note: These additional materials are uploaded at the time of application and applications are not reviewed by faculty until the application is complete.
-Please review your application checklist online or check with email@example.com if you have questions about the supplemental materials.
+Please review your application checklist online (within the application system) or check with email@example.com if you have questions about the supplemental materials.

 All applicants must apply online and pay the application fee.
 The School of Music does not typically provide fee waivers.

 - The application fees vary depending on your status:

 - A scanned copy of proof of residency, if you are a permanent resident of the U.S.

 If you are a current or former KU student, you don’t need to provide official transcripts for KU.

 Current and former KU students are not required to request and purchase official KU transcripts, or to provide official KU transcripts or copies of KU transcripts to apply for admission to KU graduate programs.
 If KU students earned a degree from another institution, they will need to upload copies of those transcripts with their application.